-Last updated May 24, 2021
+Last updated August 31, 2021

 How is the union involved in Rutgers’ decision-making process for COVID-19 protocols?

 Representatives of the CRU (Coalition of Rutgers Unions) have been attending weekly Health and Safety meetings with the Rutgers administration to flag issues and engage in ongoing discussions about how to keep worker safety centered in the university’s approach to the COVID-19 pandemic.
 We wish we could say that management consistently acted on our input, but we have approached these meetings with the goal of contributing to a safe and healthy Rutgers community.

 We now know that COVID-19 is spread largely through airborne transmission.
 What is being done about air filtration and ventilation at Rutgers?